 Answer: Through pure kṛṣṇa-bhajana, one can attain the nectar of Kṛṣna’s feet.

 Answer: That bhajana which is performed by a jīva bound by matter, devoid of any material contamination, with the sole purpose of becoming favorably inclined towards Kṛṣṇa, is called pure kṛṣṇa-bhajan.

 Question: What are the material contaminations in kṛṣṇa-bhajana?

 Answer: The desire for material sense enjoyment, the desire to attain impersonal liberation, and the thirst for mystic powers – these are the three contaminations in bhajana.

 Question: What are the desires for material sense enjoyment?

-Answer: The desire to enjoy the sensual pleasures of this world, the desire for the enjoying Svarga in one’s next birth, and the desire to enjoy that peace that is produced from dry renunciation—these are the three types.
+Answer: The desire to enjoy the sensual pleasures of this world, the desire for enjoying Svarga in one’s next birth, and the desire to enjoy the peace that is produced from dry renunciation – these are the three types.

-Answer: One should not give up the objects of the senses, one should not reject that dharma meant for brining auspiciousness to world, and one should not disregard renunciation that creates peace.
+Answer: One should not give up the objects of the senses, one should not reject that dharma meant for bringing auspiciousness to the world, and one should not disregard renunciation that creates peace.
 The enjoyment and attachment for that should be given up.

 Question: Is that possible?